creativecreature/sturdyc/README.md

 }
 ```

-Now, all we have to do is wrap the fetching part in a function and then hand it
+All we have to do is wrap the fetching part in a function, and then hand it
 over to our cache client:

 ```go